JuliaLang/www.julialang.org/blog/2020/05/rr.md

 phase (which can be performed by a different developer on a different machine).
-Capabilities like these have long been imagined in academia, but it is extremely hard to achieve in a way that does not introduce large overheads or distort regular execution. `rr` is that first such tool that (in our experience) is performant enough to be used in the regular course of development.
+Capabilities like these have long been imagined in academia, but it is extremely hard to achieve in a way that does not introduce large overheads or distort regular execution. `rr` is the first such tool that (in our experience) is performant enough to be used in the regular course of development.
 It is worth discussing how this is achieved (and what limitations the approach has), but first let's take the capabilities for granted and take a look at the workflow